fcumay/Neural-Network/lab1/README.md

   NN have random values of its weights.
 It's a long process, so do not input little value of mistake.

   ### How to start
-   Highly recommend you firstly choose 1-st and 3-th menu options to see how ICP work.
+   + Highly recommend you firstly choose 1-st and 3-th menu options to see how ICP work.
+   + When ICP finishes process you will see compressed picture.